Arvind-t33/models/README.md

 # Comparing 10 different machine learning models to fidn the best one for breast cancer classification

+## To replicate:
+1. Download .ipynb file
+2. Upload to Google Collab

 ## Logistic Regression

 A machine learning model that is good for categorizing numerical data.